 In order to determine potential benefit losses if benefits are spent rather than saved, a simulation model was used to construct examples of the economic consequences of pension portability.
-The following general assumptions are used to analyze cashouts from defined contribution plans.
-Workers are assumed to be first hired on a job with a pension at age 25 and work each year until age 65.
-The employee stays with the first employer for 5 years, then moves to a new job that lasts 10 years; the third job is also for 10 years and a fourth job lasts 15 years.
-Assets are assumed to grow at a rate of 7.5 percent.
-Illustrations were computed for four workers: (1) a female clerical worker in the service sector; (2) a female professional in retail trade; (3) a male production worker in manufacturing; and (4) a male professional worker in the financial sector.
-Benefits were made equivalent to those workers with four jobs would receive if they had been covered on each job by a defined benefit plan typical to their industry and occupation.
+The following general assumptions were used to analyze cashouts from defined contribution plans.
+Workers were assumed to be first hired on a job with a pension at age 25 and work each year until age 65.
+Assets were assumed to grow at a rate of 7.5 percent.
+Illustrations were computed for four different workers.